v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

 ### <a name="to-add-taskwhenall-to-the-httpclientgetbytearrayasync-solution"></a>Per aggiungere Task.WhenAll alla soluzione HttpClient.GetByteArrayAsync

-1. Aggiungere la seguente versione di `ProcessURLAsync` alla seconda applicazione sviluppata in [procedura dettagliata: accesso al Web tramite Async e await (Visual Basic)](../../../../visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md).
+1. Add the following version of `ProcessURLAsync` to the second application that's developed in [Walkthrough: Accessing the Web by Using Async and Await (Visual Basic)](../../../../visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md).

-    - Se è stato scaricato il codice dagli [esempi di codice dello sviluppatore](https://code.msdn.microsoft.com/Async-Sample-Accessing-the-9c10497f), aprire il progetto AsyncWalkthrough_HttpClient e quindi aggiungere `ProcessURLAsync` al file MainWindow.
-XAML. vb.
+    - If you downloaded the code from [Developer Code Samples](https://code.msdn.microsoft.com/Async-Sample-Accessing-the-9c10497f), open the AsyncWalkthrough_HttpClient project, and then add `ProcessURLAsync` to the MainWindow.xaml.vb file.

     - Se il codice è stato sviluppato completando la procedura dettagliata, aggiungere `ProcessURLAsync` all'applicazione che usa il metodo `HttpClient.GetByteArrayAsync`.
-Il file MainWindow.
-XAML. vb per questa applicazione è il secondo esempio della sezione "esempi di codice completi della procedura dettagliata".
+The MainWindow.xaml.vb file for this application is the second example in the "Complete Code Examples from the Walkthrough" section.

      Il metodo `ProcessURLAsync` consente di consolidare le azioni nel corpo del ciclo `For Each` in `SumPageSizesAsync` nella procedura dettagliata originale.
 Il metodo scarica in modo asincrono il contenuto di un sito Web specificato come matrice di byte e quindi visualizza e restituisce la lunghezza della matrice di byte.